skip to Main Content

 • Anyone who would have been an intestate successor, assuming a will was not written and the estate was larger than what the spouse would inherit.

-The intestate succession amount going to the spouse is based on the family members that the will-writer predeceased.
+When you die without a will, your estate is intestate.
+Your assets are distributed according to the laws of intestacy, and there is an established order of priority for individuals who become your successors.
 Depending on if the will-writer has a spouse or children, the intestate successors can vary.
 For more information, read our blog on how assets are distributed in intestacy.
-Anyone who would be entitled to parts of the estate in intestacy (spouse and children, including adopted children) would be entitled to a notice of probate like anyone else listed above would.
+Anyone who would be entitled to parts of the estate in intestacy are entitled to a notice of probate.

 • Anyone who is an intestate successor, assuming the estate is larger than what the spouse will inherit and